koalametrics/koalametrics.github.io/_posts/2015-11-23-If-Galileo-coded.md

 ---
 layout: post
-title:  If Galileo coded what language would he use?
+title:  If Galileo wrote code, what language would he have used?
 ---
 Open source, interactive data science and scientific computing across over 40 programming languages.